igait-niu/igait-backend/README.md

 # iGait ASD - Backend
 This is the primary 'brain' behind everything in the iGait app.
 There are a variety of microservices involved with the submitssion, upload, storage, and more - this server handles this.

+*Under no circumstances should this repository ever be made public.
+To make it public could compromise sensitive client data.
+All code is property of the Dr. Ziteng Wang, the iGait Project, and Northern Illinois University.*

 ## Tech Stack
 Languages:
 - **Rust** -